Current sportsbook apps to start operating in Tennessee:

 With no brick and mortar retail gambling sites in the state, Tennessee will be the first state to offer 100 percent online sports betting.

-Three online sports betting sites have already been approved for licenses.
+TN online sports betting sites

-In other states, new players to BetMGM can access a risk-free first bet valued up to as much as $500.
+In other states, new players to BetMGM TN can access a risk-free first bet valued up to as much as $500.
 If a player’s first wager turns out to be a losing proposition, BetMGM will refund the value of that wager back into the player’s account, up to a maximum amount of $500.

 BetMGM’s mobile app is compatible with Android and iOS devices.